Pope Pius XI and Spain: Magaz, Gomá, and Pius XI

-Goma was a man of the Church, unlike Magaz, and suspicious of some of those surrounding Franco – an anti-clerical sector which could stain the perceived Christian spirit of the Franco movement.
+Gomá was a man of the Church, unlike Magaz, and suspicious of some of those surrounding Franco – an anti-clerical sector which could stain the perceived Christian spirit of the Franco movement.
 This anti-clerical sector he confronted in his Pastoral Letter of 28 January 1938, to mark the fourteenth anniversary of the coronation of Pius XI.
-In the third part, entitled 'Pius XI and Spain' he spoke of the Pope's love for Spain and in the fourth part, Prevengamonos ('Let us prevent'), he challenged those who attacked Pius XI for not intervening more determinedly in favour of the Francoist Uprising.
+In the third part, entitled 'Pius XI and Spain' he spoke of the Pope's love for Spain and in the fourth part, Prevengámonos ('Let us prevent'), he challenged those who attacked Pius XI for not intervening more determinedly in favour of the Francoist Uprising.
 In the fifth he confronted anti-Vatican sentiment in the Movement; "We have heard and read, 'Catholics, yes; Vaticanists, no'; and it is with pain that we have seen it expressed in more sophisticated terms by a section of the press."
 Franco, since 1 October 1936, had taken over all the powers of the junta and sought to gain the full support of Pius XI.
-The policy of Pius XI, which Goma first and afterwards Antoniutti and Cicognani maintained, towards Franco's government, was characterised by a strong anticommunism on the one hand, and on the other a suspicion of falangism and of the influence of Franco's German Nazi and Italian Fascist allies; the Vatican policy sought to guide the regime into the repeal of the anti-clerical laws of the Republic and away from 'pagan' and imported totalitarian temptations.
-Goma was received by Franco on 29 December 1936 and six basic points were established at the meeting – points that were the seeds of the Concordat of 1953.
+The policy of Pius XI, which Gomá first and afterwards Antoniutti and Cicognani maintained, towards Franco's government, was characterised by a strong anticommunism on the one hand, and on the other a suspicion of falangism and of the influence of Franco's German Nazi and Italian Fascist allies; the Vatican policy sought to guide the regime into the repeal of the anti-clerical laws of the Republic and away from 'pagan' and imported totalitarian temptations.
+Gomá was received by Franco on 29 December 1936 and six basic points were established at the meeting – points that were the seeds of the Concordat of 1953.

 The Divini Redemptoris encyclical, March 1937

 Pius XI's 'third way' policy of neither communism nor fascism was illustrated by the publication in early 1937 of one encyclical against Communism and another against Nazism.
 Divini Redemptoris devoted a paragraph to "the horrors of communism in Spain", and dwelt on the assassination of priests and religious.
 In Franco's Spain this encyclical against Communism received wide circulation, but the publication of Mit brennender Sorge was prohibited.
 Franco told von Faupel, German Ambassador, that while Pius XI was recognised as the highest religious authority in Spain, any interference in internal Spanish affairs had to be rejected.
 He told the German ambassador that he too, Franco, had to fight against the Vatican.
-He had instructed the Archbishop of Toledo, Goma, that no mention should be made in Spain of the encyclical Mit brennender Sorge and that in this way any criticism of Germany would be cut off.
+He had instructed the Archbishop of Toledo, Gomá, that no mention should be made in Spain of the encyclical Mit brennender Sorge and that in this way any criticism of Germany would be cut off.

 In 1937 there was dual representation with the Salamanca government, raised to the level of Chargés d'Affaires, with Antoniutti at Salamanca and Churruca at Rome, and mention of the Valencia (Republican) government reduced to a line of dots in the Annuario Pontificio.
 By 1938 relations with Franco reached the level of full Ambassador and Nuncio.